Symmetry Breaking and Link Homologies I: Abstract

 \section{Abstract}

 Given a compact connected Lie group $G$ endowed with root datum, and an element $w$ in the corresponding Artin braid group for $G$, we describe a filtered $G$-equivariant stable homotopy type, up to a notion of quasi-equivalence.
 We call this homotopy type {\em Strict Broken Symmetries}, $\sBC(w)$.
-As the name suggests, $\sBC(w)$ is constructed from the stack of pincipal $G$-connections on a circle, whose holonomy is broken between consecutive sectors in a manner prescribed by a presentation of $w$.
+As the name suggests, $\sBC(w)$ is constructed from the stack of principal $G$-connections on a circle, whose symmetry is broken between consecutive arcs in a manner prescribed by a presentation of $w$.
 We show that $\sBC(w)$ is independent of the choice of presentation of $w$, and also satisfies Markov type properties.
 Specializing to the case of the unitary group $G=\SU(r)$, these properties imply that $\sBC(w)$ is an invariant of the link $L$ obtained by closing the $r$-stranded braid $w$.
 As such, we denote it by $\sBC(L)$.
-The construction of strict broken symmetries also allows us to incorporate twistings.
-Applying suitable $\SU(r)$-equivariant (possibly twisted) cohomology theories $\E_{\SU(r)}$ to $\sBC(L)$ gives rise to a spectral sequence of link invariants converging to $\E_{\SU(r)}^\ast(\sBCU(L))$, where $\sBCU(L)$ is the direct limit of the filtration.
-In \cite{Ki2, Ki3}, we offer two examples of such theories.
-In the first example, we study a universal twist of Borel-equivariant singular cohomology $\Ho_{\SU(r)}$.
-The $E_2$-term in this case appears to recover $sl(n)$ link homologies for any value of $n$ (depending on the choice of specialization of the universal twist).
-We also show that Triply-graded link homology corresponds to the trivial twist.
-In the next example, we apply a version of an equivariant K-theory $\sideset{^n}{}\K_{\SU(r)}$ known as Dominant K-theory, which can be interpreted as twisted $\SU(r)$-equivariant K-theory built from level $n$ representations of the loop group of $\SU(r)$.
-In this case, the $E_2$-term recovers a deformation of $sl(n)$-link homology, and has the property that its value on the unknot is the Grothendieck group of level $n$-representations of the loop group of $\SU(1)$, given by $\Z[x^{\pm 1}]/(x^n-1)$.
+In the follow up to this article \cite{Ki2}, we will show that the construction of strict broken symmetries allows us to incorporate twistings.
+Under suitable conditions, $\SU(r)$-equivariant (twisted) cohomology theories $\E_{\SU(r)}$ applied to $\sBC(L)$ give rise to a spectral sequence of link invariants converging to $\E_{\SU(r)}^\ast(\sBCU(L))$, where $\sBCU(L)$ is the direct limit of the filtration of $\sBC(L)$.
+For instance, in \cite{Ki2} we describe Triply-graded link homology as the $E_2$-term in the spectral sequence one obtains on applying Borel-equivariant singular cohomology $\Ho_{\SU(r)}$ to $\sBC(L)$.
+We also study a universal twist of $\Ho_{\SU(r)}$.
+Here one recovers $sl(n)$-link homologies for any value of $n$ (depending on the choice of specialization of the universal twist).